prince475/code-challenge-pahse-1/README.md

 optional: adding npm testing using npm start. run <code>npm install</code>
-run <code>npm insall propmt-sync</code> in the terminal once you have finished writing the code.
+run <code>npm insall propmt-sync</code> in the terminal once you have finished writing the code. create your individual .js file for each Toy problem and write solutions in it.
 ***
 ## Author
 The author of this project is;